mwittig/node-milight-promise/README.md

 ## What's new

+Support for V6 bridge is developing :)
+For now, see the examples folder.

+### V6 Feature summary

+* support for full color (untested), RGBW, WW/CW, and bridge lights
+* optional support for the legacy milight color wheel
+* flow control with automatic retry
+* control for multiple bridges
+* bridge discovery
+* support for unicast and broadcast modes

+### TODO

+* add missing bits and bobs to the command set like night mode and maximum brightness
+* further improve flow control
+* implement session lifetime
+* support for keep-alive command messages
+* explore use of password bytes
+* test with full color bulb

+### Breaking Changes

+The old command interface should work as is with the following exception:

+* the command function `rgbToHsv()` has ben removed to reduce the amount of code duplication.
+If you use this function in your code you can now find the code in `helper.js` which is also exported using the `helper` property.

+There are also some subtle changes of the default behaviour:

+* the default for `commandRepeat`has been changed to `1` to provide consistent operation for all modes (WW/CW bulbs with legacy bridges in particular).
+Note, beyond, a higher value does not make much sense for V6 as the flow control strategy will automatically resend messages as required (if no receipt received)

+* the default for `delayBetweenCommands`has been changed to `100` ms to provide consistent operation for all modes.
+  According to my findings a more aggressive timing is possible with the legacy bridges depending on condition of the LAN (quality of the wireless link and router physics).

+### Flow Control

+The new bridge allows for the implementation of flow control as each command message received by the bridge is replied with a receipt message.
+So far, I have implemented a very simple strategy which is to wait for the receipt

+### Color Model

+To my surprise the color model of the V6 bridge is different to the color wheel supported by the earlier bridges versions for RGBW lights.
+If you look at the old color wheel the new color wheel runs counterclockwise and it is shifted by about 22.5 degrees to the left.
+It still looks odd to me as it does not match with RGB wheel or the HSV color circle.
+Another curiosity is that the color wheel of the bridge light is different to the one of the RGBW light as it is shifted by another 22.5 degrees (starting with red instead of violet).
+Maybe this is a bug of the bridge firmware or a calibration issue?

+To cut a long story short I have integrated an optional transformation feature to the hue command for bridge and rgbw commands to optionally support the legacy color wheel.
+This might be useful for application which provide controls for the legacy color wheel.

+## Features

 ### Brightness

 I noticed the `rgbw.brightness()` command never reached the maximum brightness level of the bulb and it turned out to be